tgve/app/README.md

 ...
 ```

-See the [eAtlas](https://github.com/layik/eAtlas) repo guide notes for more about those variables.
+Checkout the `src/App.js` file to see how you can pass these variables to the React eAtlas component.
+Check out the [eAtlas](https://github.com/layik/eAtlas) repo guide notes for more about these variables.

 ## Notes